timuryesm/leetcode-solutions/hard/readme.md

 ```

 Swapping batteries freely turns the problem into testing whether total available energy can sustain all computers for a given time.

+---

+# Count Number of Trapezoids II --- LeetCode 3625 (Hard)

+This problem asks to count how many **unique trapezoids** can be formed
+from a given set of points on the Cartesian plane.
+A *trapezoid* is
+defined as a **convex quadrilateral with at least one pair of parallel
+sides**.

+### 🔍 Key Idea

+A trapezoid requires at least one pair of **parallel segments** lying on
+**different supporting lines**.
+The high‑level strategy:

+1. Enumerate all point pairs to generate all segments.
+2. Compute each segment's **slope** and **line identifier** to detect
+    parallel but non‑collinear pairs.
+3. Count valid parallel segment pairs using combinatorics.
+4. Correct for overcounted special cases (e.g., parallelogram-like
+    symmetries) by grouping segments by midpoint.

+### 🧠 Algorithm Summary (Abstract)

+-   Group segments by slope and supporting line.
+-   Count pairs of parallel segments on distinct lines.
+-   Subtract configurations counted multiple times using midpoint
+    groups.

+### ⏱️ Complexity

+-   **Time:** O(n²)
+-   **Space:** O(n²)

+Efficient for up to 500 input points.

+---